KeithSloan/GDML/README.md

 ## gmsh - Python library

-Must be installed in a location that FreeCAD sees i.e. in the printed sys.path above
+Must be installed in a location that FreeCAD sees i.e. in the printed sys.path above.

+    pip install --upgrade --target <Full path to directory> gmsh

+Windows: if no --target option upgrade pip

+    python -m pip install -U pip

 ## No module named 'lxml'